jon-jacky/home/commonplace.md

   the sound of the Wurlitzer and Rhodes, which – perversely – should now also be treated as historical instruments."
 Interesting black-and-white page design and photography.

-19 Mar 2018

-- <https://idea-instructions.com/> - "An ongoing series of nonverbal
-  algorithm assembly instructions" - in the style of Ikea instructions!

 16 Mar 2018